Muterra/doc-golix/readme.md

     1. **Problem:** How is this accomplished in a many-to-many network?
        **Solution:** Separate the key exchange from the content itself.
 Content is uniquely and trivially addressable, and access is shared one-to-one between agents.
 Note that agents may be computational, so public information may be automatically shared across communities of any size.
     2. **Problem:** How do you perform secure online key exchange?
        **Solution:** Initially, through a special asymmetrically-encrypted handshake object.
 These are distributed like any other Muse content, but contain a public reference to their agent-target.
-Unlike standard objects, their author is named privately, within the container body.
+Unlike standard objects, their author is only named privately, within the container body.
     3. **Problem:** Doesn't this hinge on the secrecy of the target's asymmetric private key?
 Can we get forward secrecy, etc?
        **Solution:** Absolutely.
 The handshake object *could* be used directly for every key exchange, but that would be both insecure and inefficient.
 The preferred method is to use the handshake to bootstrap a dynamic bidirectional communication pipe between two agents, and then use that for key exchange.
 The API definition for that key exchange pipe is out-of-scope for Muse itself, but candidates will be defined within overlay standards.
 Because it is encapsulated within the Muse symmetric pipe, it can be any binary message format.